Akalu/cloud-security/README.md

 port: 8051

 ## Description
-Implemented on the basis of Spring Boot this service is using in-memory reactive database to hold a sample data (in the form of Image records)
+Implemented on the basis of Spring Boot this service is using the resource service to perform various operations with Image records.
+For demonstration purposes

 # keycloak